Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-wptt/use-case.md

 abstract: A use case description for the Weighted Planar Trees Notation.
 ---

-# Use Case: Arborescent Weighted Planar Tree Notation (AWPTT)
+# Use Case: Arborescent Weighted Planar Tree Notation (wptt)

 ## Functionality